 PPE-related accidents cost around £252 million each year.
 The most significant portion of this cost relates to hand and arm protection, with accidents costing £75m each year, and foot protection costing £85m.
 Male workers account for around 85% of PPE related accidents.

 Making sure that employees have PPE is just the first step in preventing PPE claims.
 Not only does your employer need to provide PPE, but also it must provide adequate protection and fit well.
+Otherwise, you could look at filing personal protective equipment claims.
 This means: